Momentum Forex Trends - Different Type of Market Technical Analysis

 However, when the steepest trend line is broken then even all the others will most likely be broken too.
 It is best to take profit once the steep most line is broken.

-This strategy can also be used by short term currency traders like the day trader or the scalper, this pattern will frequently form on the 5 minute and 15 minute chart.
+This strategy can also be used by short term forex traders like the day trader or the scalper, this pattern will frequently form on the 5 minute and 15 minute chart.
 This parabolic lines can be used to know where to take profit.
 A trader should immediately book his profit as soon as the steep most line is broken.

 How to Trade These

 The momentum Forex trend lines are good technical tools for determining where to take profit early before other traders.
 This momentum trading setup occurs frequently on 1 minute, 5 minute and 15 minutes trading charts and therefore suitable for scalpers and day traders.
-For day trading which is most common the best chart to use is the 15 minutes sometimes the 5 minutes, For example after entering a short term trade either buy/sell and the market moves some pips in your favor and you spot this pattern then it is best to exit once the steep most line is broken and take profit at that point.
+For day trading which is most common the best chart to use is the 15 minutes sometimes the 5 minutes, for example after entering a short term trade either buy/sell and the market moves some pips in your favor and you spot this pattern then it is best to exit once the steep most line is broken and take profit at that point.

 Technical Analysis Example